 - Learn how to offer relevant equine experiments to support the exploration of the Inner Critic and Shame

 - Dynamics, experientially, by practicing different equine experiments during the training.

 Why Train with Us?

-We have a unique approach.
-Our EPI Model is a psychotherapy model, that is fundamentally founded on ethical practice.
-Our faculty is highly qualified and experienced in Psychotherapy and EAP / EAL and AAP/ AAL, and live and breathe this work.
+We have a unique approach to EAP.
+Our EPI Model is a psychotherapy model, that is fundamentally founded on ethical practice with both clients and horses.
+Our faculty is highly qualified and experienced in EAP, and live and breathe this work.